-This page lists useful resources, gives advice on scripting, and explains how you can hire me or get free help.
+This page lists useful resources, gives advice on scripting, and explains how to get free help.
+If you want to hire me, see this page.

 Scripting resources